Bye bye, masculinity: does it always need testosterone?

 Measurement only required for specific symptoms

 However, Petersenn emphasizes: “We shouldn’t just measure the testosterone level, we also have to perceive the corresponding symptoms.”
-This is not about unspecific symptoms such as tiredness and reduced strength, which are often taken as a reason to doubt the sufficient testosterone level.
+This is not regarding unspecific symptoms such as tiredness and reduced strength, which are often taken as a reason to doubt the sufficient testosterone level.
 Since they can occur with a variety of other diseases and as a result of stress, they do not help with the diagnosis.
 More meaningful are the noticeable reduction in libido, erectile dysfunction and the decrease in morning erections – these three symptoms are much more specific for Hypogonadism emphasizes Petersen.
 If these clinical symptoms are present, the testosterone level should be measured.

 Using this definition of testosterone deficiency – the presence of clinical symptoms plus a correctly determined deficiency of free testosterone – reduces the prevalence and the need for treatment significantly.
 Petersenn speaks of 0.6% of the 50 to 59 year olds, 3.2% of the 60 to 69 year olds and around 5% of the over 70 year olds who actually need a substitution.
 The therapy makes sense because the lack of testosterone not only affects libido, psyche and weight; low levels of the hormone also favor the development of a osteoporosis and pronounced defects often go with one, according to Petersenn Anämie along.